Traditional live poker – like Texas hold’em cash games and tournaments – can be boring.

-Some of these table minimum will change based on season and the time of day and week.
-You can expect them to be higher during busier times, and lower during slow times.
+Some of these table minimums will change based on the season and the time of day and week.
+You can expect them to be higher during busier times and lower during slow times.

-It depends on where, and if you’re playing online or live, but you can expect to play 30+ hands per hour.
+It depends on where you’re playing and if you’re playing online or live, but you can expect to play 30+ hands per hour.

-I’m not sure I understand what you’re asking.
-So I’ll try to cover this a couple different ways.
+We’re not sure we understand what you’re asking.
+So we’ll try to cover this a couple different ways.

 The minimum hand the dealer needs to “qualify” or for this hand to play is Q-high.
-If the fails to qualify you’ll get 1:1 on your ante bet and you’ll push on your raise bet.
+If the dealer fails to qualify, you’ll get 1:1 on your ante bet and you’ll push on your raise bet.

-However, keep in mind that general chit-chat is okay, while casinos usually frown on sharing strategy or information about your hand.
+However, keep in mind that general chit-chat is okay, but casinos usually frown on sharing strategy or information about your hand.